SCE-Development/SCEta/README.md

 1. Request 511 api key from https://511.org/open-data/token

-2. Create a data.yml file
+2. Create `data.yaml` file in the same folder as this project

    ```yml
    api_key: <YOUR API KEY from #1>